josephsamela/josephsamela.github.io/projects/index.md

 # Projects

+> If there's one thing I love - it's a QUALITY weekend project.
+Electronics, software, computers, science, radio and lots goofing around.
+Mostly I break stuff -- but every so often I finish a project so cool it must be shared!
+If you like my projects (Thank you!) consider joining my quest to [HOST THE WORLD](https://josephsamela.github.io/show/).

 ## [Lakecam](https://josephsamela.github.io/lakecam/)
 Lakecam is Raspberry Pi controlled webcam that posts to Instagram and streams to YouTube.
 It was developed for Quaboag Lakecam Project but could be useful for other applications too!